A sailing holiday is a wonderful experience for children and planning ahead can ensure a relaxing and enjoyable holiday for all the family.

 Extra pegs are useful for drying clothes on the guardrails.
 Some are provided but never enough for all the wet swimsuits, T-shirts, towels that kids generate.

 Don’t be too ambitious with your passage planning.
-We try to stop for lunchtime swimming and continue in the afternoon allowing passages of about 2-3 hours sailing time.
+Try to stop for lunchtime swimming and continue in the afternoon allowing passages of about 2-3 hours at a time.

 Give children sailing tasks to keep their interest – steering towards a point on the headline or on a compass setting, spotting buoys, tending the dinghy, recording the ship’s log.
 Get them practising their knots!